 ( 480) 965-6060

 Arizona State University emphasizes inclusivity, responsibility for the communities it serves, and advancement of research.
 Indeed, the nationally-ranked university is known for being among the most innovative public universities and providing the best value in education and opportunities for social mobility!

-Students in its BA in Spanish program learn these values early on through their academic coursework and immersion experience.
-In addition, the curriculum shines the spotlight on Spain and Spanish-speaking countries across Mexico and Latin America.
+Students in its Bachelor of Arts in Spanish degree program learn these values early on through their academic coursework and immersion experience.
+In addition, this degree in Spanish offers a curriculum that shines the spotlight on Spain and Spanish-speaking countries across Mexico and Latin America.
 Such all-encompassing inclusivity encourages students to appreciate the similarities and differences between them and become more sensitive to their nuances.

 Aside from textbooks and ebooks, many other learning materials are used to study the Spanish language and the cultures it has influenced.
 These include films, art, and social debates that expand the students’ understanding of the topics.
 Again, the results are observable in the nuanced way that students translate and discuss Spanish-language materials.

 Of course, fluency in the Spanish language is an overarching goal!
-Therefore, students are provided with numerous opportunities to build their language proficiency, from academic coursework to synchronous meetings.
+Therefore, students in this bachelor’s of Spanish degree program are provided with numerous opportunities to build their language proficiency, from academic coursework to synchronous meetings.
 In the latter case, students and instructors engage in informal conversations and structured discussions in Spanish.

-This is a 100% online program, so synchronous meetings are conducted virtually.
+This bachelor’s degree in Spanish degree is a 100% online program, so synchronous meetings are conducted virtually.
 Students must have a computer equipped with a webcam, microphone, and appropriate software.